architecture-building-systems/CityEnergyAnalyst/docs/how-to-use-github.rst

 Git commit
 ^^^^^^^^^^
+For more information see the `committing and reviewing changes guide <https://help.github.com/desktop/guides/contributing-to-projects/committing-and-reviewing-changes-to-your-project/>`_.

 #.
 Return to Github desktop.
 #.
 Review all changes in the Changes tab on the left hand side.
 #.
 In the bottom left corner, write a brief summary of your changes followed by a description of what has been changed and why.